joemarney/unit-3-project-lifesapitch-frontend/README.md

     2. Creating Controllers
     3. Setting Up the middleware JWT
     4. Setting Up routes
+ 5. After setting up the backend with Express, we moved onto the frontend with React
+    1. Very similar to the setup of the back end, we started this section by creating the necessary folders, files and boile plate for the code
+    2. We then decided to kick off the sign up / out / in components
+    3. In turn we had to create the services, utilities and interceptors
+    4. We then got stuck on a sign out but in which we decided to come back to it after creating the simpler pages.
+We decided that we wanted to see progress after being stuck on the bug for a while
+    5.

 ## Challenges
 We had problems with the `.compareSync()` function in the sign in route.